How many cases of COVID-19 are there in the Waterloo region? | ExBulletin

 University: 0

-Adults in their twenties have the highest number of cases in the Waterloo region.
-4,622..
-People in their thirties 3,125 While the case, made up of those in their 40s 2,518 Of the local case.
-1,068 Children under the age of 9 test positive and 1,979 Between the ages of 10 and 19.
+Adults in their twenties have the most cases in the Waterloo region.
+4,628..
+People in their thirties 3,132 While the case, made up of those in their 40s 2,524 Of the local case.
+1,073 Children under the age of 9 test positive and 1,986 Between 10 and 19 years old.

 Over 6% of previous cases, 1,049 In total, you are among the healthcare professionals.